enas48/chat-group/README.md

 * responsive webpages
 * you can authenticate in app and users will save in databasee
 * you can authenticate with social media like (facebook -google- github).

+* form validation before sent to database by ajax.

+* in profile page
+  * you can go edit page and update your information and your avater image.

 * in chat page
+  * you can see all users in app and show their profile
   * you can see online state on user who are join the chat in sidebar.
-  * notifcation when other user joined or left the app.
+  * notifcation when other user joined or left the chat.
   * notifcation when other user type a message
   ---
 * ###  inspired by [@devchallengesio](@devchallengesio)